mcdemarco/the-new-kitchen-cookbook/vegetables/roastedBrusselSprouts.md

 ## Ingredients

 * 1 lb.
-Brussel sprounts
+Brussel sprouts
 * seedless dark grapes to taste, or up to 1 lb. mushrooms
 * olive oil
 * balsamic vinegar and/or 2 cloves garlic, crushed